PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 2: Copy the public key to the Research Computing cluster

-Use the `ssh-copy-id` command to copy the public key to the desired cluster (enter your password for the **Research Computing cluster** when prompted):
+Use the `ssh-copy-id` command to copy the public key to the login node of the desired cluster (enter your password for the **Research Computing cluster** when prompted):

 ```
 $ ssh-copy-id <YourNetID>@<cluster-name>.princeton.edu